mahoney1/docs/commercialpaper-report-deltas.md

 ```
 You'll notice that it calls the existing `getHistory` function (in the Query class, in `query.js`) - this uses an iterator to get the full history of the paper.
 Next, it calls a function `getDeltas` (also from `query.js` - a function that doesn't exist - yet!).
 This latter function is responsible for resolving the 'deltas', after the paper was initially issued.
 We'll add this function in the next step.

-Note that once you've pasted this into VSCode, the `ESLinter` may report a problem in the `Problems` pane.
+Note that once you've pasted this into VSCode, the `ESLinter` (ie if enabled) may report a problem in the `Problems` pane.
 You can easily rectify the formatting issues by in the problems pane at the bottom by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported (ref. line number reported).

 Once you've completed the formatting task, you can hit CONTROL + S to save your file.